 Clear Loving Communication

 It is a warm and highly relational letter.
-Although Paul is writing by Divine authority, as an apostle of Jesus Christ, he knows that he is equally a child of God as are the believers in Colosse.
-Paul, Timothy his executive assistant, and the Colossian believers all share one heavenly Father - and so they are all brothers; and also privileged to be brothers with Christ Himself (Hebrews 2:11).
-So this is a family letter, focussed on what God had done for them all through Jesus Christ.
+Although Paul is writing by Divine authority, as an apostle of Jesus Christ, he knows that he is equally a child of God as are all the believers in Colossae.
+Paul, Timothy his executive assistant, and the Colossian believers all share one heavenly Father, they are spiritual siblings; and the Lord Jesus is not ashamed to call them His brothers and sisters too (Hebrews 2:11).
+So, this is a family letter, focussing on what God had done for them all through Jesus Christ – and as families should do, encouraging them all to stay on track with what will build up Christ’s family, God’s kingdom.

-The Colossians were not perfect but they are honoured as 'holy', because they have been sanctified by the Holy Spirit (2 Thessalonians 2:13).
-They are called 'faithful' because they kept the faith, and continued to trust in Jesus.
+The Colossians were not perfect, but they are honoured as 'holy'.
+That means that they were being sanctified by the Holy Spirit (2 Thessalonians 2:13).
+They are called 'faithful' because they kept the faith and continued to trust in Jesus.
 And Paul was authorised to assure them that God's grace and peace continued to flow to them.
-So Paul was grateful to God, because He had already done so much for them, and they had responded in faith.
-They were once far away from God but had been brought into His family, by the blood of Christ (Ephesians 2:13).
+So, Paul was grateful to God, because He had already done so much for them, and they had responded in faith.
+They were once far away from God but had been brought into His family by the blood of Christ (Ephesians 2:13).
 However, like all believers, they were in danger of being pulled off course.
-Therefore Paul also prayed for them.
+Therefore, Paul told them that he also prayed for them with joy.
 Such an opening greeting was sure to warm their hearts, not only because it was positive and affirming, but because it was true.

 © Dr Paul Adams